ColdFusionX/Information-Security-Policy/InformationSecurity_Policy.md

 - Organisation employees and contractors with remote access privileges must ensure that their organization owned or personal computer or workstation, which is remotely connected to Organisation’s corporate network, is not connected to any other network at the same time, with the exception of personal networks that are under the complete control of the user.
 - Organisation employees and contractors with remote access privileges to Organisation’s corporate network must not use non-Organisation email account (i.e., Hotmail, Yahoo, AOL), or other external resources to conduct business, thereby ensuring that official business is never confused with personal business.
 - Routers configured for access to Organisation’s network must meet minimum authentication requirements.
-- Reconfiguration of a home user’s equipment for the purpose of split-tunneling or dual homing is not permitted at any time.
+- Reconfiguration of a home user’s equipment for the purpose of split-tunnelling or dual homing is not permitted at any time.
 - Non-standard hardware configurations must be approved by the IT department, and Organisation must approve security configurations for access to hardware.
 - All PCs, laptops and workstations that are connected to Organisation’s internal network via remote access technologies must use the most up to date anti-virus software, this includes personal computers.
 - Personal equipment that is used to connect to Organisation’s network must meet the requirement of Organisation owned equipment for remote access.